-3.5 Gang Initiation - If you or a gang member are involved in an initiation, any other identifiable gang members are also initiated.
-Gang tags and gang uniforms can be used to help prevent confusion, this is not classed at metagaming reading the players tags.
+3.5 Gang Initiation - If you or a gang member are involved in initiation, any other identifiable gang members are also initiated.
+You must have gang tags set in game using the Gang System to take advantage of Gang Initiation.

-- 4.1 Clothing - Police, AMS (Medic) and HAVOC clothing may not be given to or worn by civilians.
+- 4.1 Clothing - APC, NHS, HAVOC and SO1 clothing may not be given to or worn by civilians.
 Civilians/rebels may not demand them to drop their uniform, however, they may request that Police and HAVOC drop their vest(s) and hat(s).

-4.2 Distributing Equipment - Distributing Police, HAVOC and AMS equipment is not permitted.
+4.2 Distributing Equipment - Distributing APC, HAVOC, NHS and SO1 equipment is not permitted.

 - Weaponry and equipment may only be handed over in the case of a roleplay scenario or robbery.

-- 4.3 In-Game Name - Police, HAVOC and Medics are allowed to play as a civilian in Game, however, must remove their in-game rank and any other faction tags from their name.
+- 4.3 In-Game Name - APC, HAVOC and Medics are allowed to play as a civilian in Game, however, must remove their in-game rank and any other faction tags from their name.

-- 4.4 Camping - Police & HAVOC are not permitted to “Camp” rebel areas for any longer than 15 minutes.
+- 4.4 Camping - APC & HAVOC are not permitted to “Camp” rebel areas for any longer than 15 minutes.
 This includes gang bases and cartels.

 - The player in medical custody has the right to be discharged at the scene however this is up to the individual, the medic has to oblige to this request.